 Our Adviser has a separate investment committee for the Company and each of the Affiliated Public Funds.
 The Adviser's investment committee for the Company is comprised of Messrs.
-Gladstone, Brubaker, Dullum and Sateri and Ms. Gladstone, each of whom have a wealth of experience in our area of operation.
+Gladstone, Dullum and Sateri and Ms. Gladstone, each of whom have a wealth of experience in our area of operation.
 Ms. Gladstone and Messrs.
-Gladstone, Brubaker, and Sateri also serve on the Adviser's investment committee for the other Affiliated Public Funds.
+Gladstone and Sateri also serve on the Adviser's investment committee for the other Affiliated Public Funds.
 Ms. Gladstone has over 20 years of experience in investing in middle market companies and is a managing director of the Adviser.
 Each of Messrs.
-Gladstone, Dullum and Sateri (also a managing director of the Adviser) have over 25 years of experience in investing in middle market companies and with operating in the BDC marketplace in general.
-Messrs.
-Gladstone and Brubaker also have principal management responsibility for the Adviser as its executive officers, and have worked together at the Gladstone Companies for more than 20 years.
-Mr. Brubaker has over 25 years of experience in acquisitions and operations of companies.
-These five individuals dedicate a significant portion of their time to managing our investment portfolio.
+Gladstone, Dullum and Sateri (also a managing director of the Adviser) have over 30 years of experience in investing in middle market companies and with operating in the BDC marketplace in general.
+Mr. Gladstone also has principal management responsibility for the Adviser as an executive officer, and has worked at the Gladstone companies for more than 20 years.
+These four individuals dedicate a significant portion of their time to managing our investment portfolio.
 Our senior management has extensive experience providing capital to Lower Middle Market companies.
 In addition, we have access to the resources and expertise of the Adviser's investment professionals and support staff who possess a broad range of transactional, financial, managerial, and investment skills.